WolframResearch/LibraryLinkUtilities/docs/modules/progress_monitor.rst

    auto pm = mngr.getProgressMonitor();

 ``ProgressMonitor`` class also defines a method :cpp:func:`LLU::ProgressMonitor::checkAbort` which checks if the user has requested to abort current computation and if so, throws an exception.
-It's a static function, so even if you don't own a ``ProgressMonitor`` instance you can still check for aborts.
+It's a static function, so even if you don't own a ``ProgressMonitor`` instance, you can still check for aborts.
 Calling ``checkAbort()`` also has a significant side-effect: it gives some CPU time to the Kernel in the middle of library function evaluation and this may be helpful in updating the ``Dynamic`` which moves the progress bar in Front End.

-The top-level implementation is minimal and basic.
+The Wolfram Language implementation is minimal and basic.
 When you ``SafeLibraryLoad`` a function which uses ``ProgressMonitor``, you have to pass an option :wl:`"ProgressMonitor" -> x`, where ``x`` is a Symbol.

 Every time your library function reports a progress, the new progress value will be assigned to ``x``.
 If and how the progress is visualized